NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Icon database policy --> Use the predefined database and my custom one
     - Base dictionary --> Foundry Icons
     - Icon prefix --> iconizer
-- [Virtual Tabletop Assets - Party Overview](https://foundryvtt.com/packages/vtta-party/) - Adds an info icon in the Actors tab that pops an overview of the current party of PCs.
-HP, AC, languages, wealth, etc. are all available.
-I use it mainly for the Languages tab since the other info is pretty easy to see, but it's useful information to have in one place.
-    - Grant players access to the overview --> Disabled
-    - Enable tooltips --> Disabled (conflicts with [Token Info Icons](https://foundryvtt.com/packages/token-info-icons/), and is buggy)
-    - Enable tooltips for players --> Disabled
-    - Set the font size for tooltips in pixels --> 14
 - [Wall Cutter](https://foundryvtt.com/packages/WallCutter/) - Adds the ability to create a breakpoint at the halfway point in a wall segment.
 Pretty useful for fixing mistakes when creating walls for scenes.
 - [Wall Height](https://foundryvtt.com/packages/wall-height/) - Adds two fields to the wall menu - Wall Height (Top) and Wall Height (Bottom).
 When set up,